pamanes/ArduinoNixieTubeClock/README.md

 LICENSE
 =======

-See COPYING.txt for the GNU GENERAL PUBLIC LICENSE
+See COPYING.txt for the MIT LICENSE